Punta Gorda, Florida: Education

 Punta Gorda is home to five public schools operated by Charlotte County Public Schools: Charlotte High School, Punta Gorda Middle School, Sallie Jones Elementary School, East Elementary School, and the Baker Pre-K Center.
 Good Shepherd Day School is Punta Gorda's only private grade school.
-Florida SouthWestern Collegiate High School is the county school district's only charter school.
+Florida SouthWestern Collegiate High School is a charter school.

 Florida SouthWestern State College's Charlotte Campus is Punta Gorda's institution of higher learning.

 Libraries

-The Punta Gorda Public Library is in Punta Gorda, and is one of four branches in the Charlotte County Library System.
+The Punta Gorda Public Library in Punta Gorda is one of four branches in the Charlotte County Library System.
 It was established in 1908, making it the oldest branch of the Charlotte County Library System, which was created in 1963.
 The library was initially contained within an Episcopal Church rectory and supervised by the vicar's wife, Theodosia Trout, until 1909.
 The church that first housed this library still stands across the street, under the name Church of the Good Shepherd.
 The library was eventually moved due to its popularity interfering with church activities.

 The Masonic Lodge on Sullivan Street became the library's new home due to its central location and popularity among established Punta Gorda groups and clubs, such as the Fortnightly Club and the Women's Civic Improvement Association.
 The library remained in the lodge until 1928, when a hurricane damaged part of the roof.
 Many books were destroyed, and the volumes that could be salvaged were moved to the new Women's Club building, where members adopted the library as a project.
 The library remained at the Women's Club building until land from the Retta Esplanade lot was donated for a new library in 1958.

 In 1973, the City of Punta Gorda donated the land at 424 West Henry Street for a new library.
 This donation was intended for a playground, but with the permission of Mrs. Paschal B. Nobles, who donated the land, construction began for the new library.

 On July 22, 1974, the Paschal B. Nobles-Punta Gorda Public Library opened to the public.
 The Punta Gorda Charlotte Library moved to a new, larger site on Shreve Street in 2019.
 The new library branch has features such as study niches, conference rooms, and an archive reading room.